roblatour/Push2Run/help/help_v4.9.0.0.md

 In the first of the two cases above, sometimes the command you gave is interpreted and passed to Push2Run in a way that you had not expected.
 For example, you may have said "tell my computer to shutdown", but instead of "shutdown" being passed over as you had expected, what was passed over was "shut down" (with the space between the two words).
 Adding different 'Listen for' phrases in the same card is generally how you can solve this.
 For example in a single card you can have Push2Run Listen for "shut down my computer" and "shutdown my computer" and in this way either will trigger the same action.

 Accordingly, if a command did not run as expected, its a good idea to check your Push2Run - Session log to find out why.

+<a name="nomatch" id="nomatch"></a>
+### Performing actions when there are no matching or enabled phrases

-Having that said, Push2Run also allows you to optionally use two special-use 'Listen for' phrases to tell it to do something specific when there are no matching or enabled phrases as described above.
+Push2Run also allows you to optionally use two special-use 'Listen for' phrases to tell it to do something specific when there are no matching or enabled phrases as described above.
 For this you just need to add either or both of the following 'Listen for' phrases to a Push2Run card:

     no matching phrases
     no matching enabled phrases